gabrielrovesti/Security-and-Risk-Management-and-Certifications-UniPD/Notes/Security and Risk Simple (for real)/main.typ

 Dilemmas:

-- Scale and Complexity of Cyberspace: consudering many devices and individuals and technologies advance
+- Scale and Complexity of Cyberspace: considering many devices and individuals and technologies advance

 - Nature of Threat: evolving threat and evaluating security risks